 They’re the closest animals out there to us homo sapiens, and on this trip we aim to bring you as close as possible to these majestic creatures.
 There’ll be gorillas, monkeys and chimps in abundance on this 9-day trip through Rwanda and Uganda.
 Take part in jungle trekking, embark on boat and jeep safaris in national parks, and learn about Rwanda’s fascinating culture and history along the way.
 With an expert local CEO throughout and comfortable lodges to relax in during your down time, your focus can stay on spotting rare primates in their natural habitat.

+Your Journeys Highlight Moment: Nyamirambo Women’s Centre, Community Walk and Local Lunch, Kigali.
 Arrival transfer.
 All National Park entrance fees.
 Genocide memorial.
 Community walk and lunch at G Adventures-supported Nyamirambo Women’s Centre.
 Guided Mountain Gorilla Trek with permits.
 Golden Monkey Trek with permits.
 Guided Chimpanzee Trek with permits.
-Safari game drives in Queen Elizabeth National Park.
+Safari wildlife safari drives in Queen Elizabeth National Park.
 Wildlife boat cruise in Kazinga Channel.
 Visit the equator line and a drum workshop.
 All transport between destinations and to/from included activities.

 Get up close and personal with mountain gorillas in their backyard, trek through the forest to visit Golden Monkeys, meet local people at Nyamirambo Township and gain a better understanding of Rwanda then and now, encounter more primates on a chimp trek in Uganda, search for hippos while enjoying a boat ride down the Kazinga Channel